-- If more than one length of corner is required, create a rabbet joint. - To allow for expansion and contraction thru temperature changes, do NOT glue this joint. - Paint the inside of the rabbet as necessary.

-Inside Corners
+inside corners

-- Inside corner areas should be made weather resistant in accordance with building codes, typically using flashing material or house wrap. - Install the corner board leaving 1/8" gap between the corner and any eve. - Extend corner 1/4" minimum below sheathing. - Fasten as described on page 8. - Install siding in accordance with manufacturers instructions.
+Inside corner areas should be made weather resistant in accordance with building codes, typically house wrap.

+Install the corner board leaving 1/8" gap between the corner and any eve.

+• Extend corner 1/4"minimum below sheathing.

+using flashing material or

+- Fasten as described on page 8. - Install siding in accordance with manufacturers instructions.

-Inside Corners made with Conceal Boards
+Inside corners made with Conceal boards

 - Rip one side down by 1" in width. - Run a bead of PVC cement to glue to two pieces together. - Assemble the corner before installing on the wall using screws to attach the two boards together (1).
-Place fasteners every 12"-16" staying 2" from the ends of the boards. - Install and fasten to the wall as outlined on page 8 (2). - If more than one length of corner is required, create a rabbet joint. - To allow for expansion and contraction thru temperature changes, do NOT glue this joint. - Paint the inside of the rabbet as necessary.
+Place fasteners every 12"-16" staying 2" from the ends of the boards - Install and fasten to the wall as outlined on page 8 (2).